gooduru-vineeth/nextjs-template/README.md

 $ npm run start
 ```

-You also need to defined the environment variables `CLERK_SECRET_KEY` using your own key.
+You also need to define the environment variable `JWT_SECRET` with a strong, random secret key.

 This command starts a local server using the production build.
 You can now open http://localhost:3000 in your preferred browser to see the result.